-To solve the deficiency of OC input and the model contradiction, the research objective have shit to quantify the amount of the minimum carbon demand in the system under the simplified food web structure.
-From the LIM results (Fig. 13 and Fig. 14), the OC demand for the two sites (GC1: 131.08 mg C/ m2/ d; GS1: 78.95 mg C/ m2/ d) was larger than the reference value, especially in the canyon head, which was larger by a factor of three.
+To resolve the discrepancy in OC input between literature values and the requirement to sustain the modeled ecosystem, the research objective has shit to quantify the amount of the minimum carbon demand in the system under the simplified food web structure.
+From the LIM results (Fig. 13 and Fig. 14), the OC demand for the two sites (GC1: 131.08 mg C/ m2/ d; GS1: 78.95 mg C/ m2/ d) was larger than the reference values, especially in the canyon head, which was larger by a factor of three.
 This indicates a substantial proportion of carbon that may enter the microbial loop as dissolved form.
 Besides, the converted POC flux reported in Liu et al. (2006) was 6 to 10 times higher than the reference estimation (Huh et al., 2009) and our modeled value.
 This discrepancy has also been found in the Nazaré Canyon (de Stigter et al. 2007), which may be resulted from the sediment resuspension triggered by the strong bottom currents.

 Network characteristics